White Rabbit (song): Composition, lyrics and inspiration

 In an interview with The Wall Street Journal, Slick mentioned that, in addition to Alice in Wonderland, her other inspiration for the song was Ravel's Boléro.
 Like Boléro, "White Rabbit" is essentially one long crescendo.
 The music combined with the song's lyrics strongly suggests the sensory distortions experienced with hallucinogens, and the song was later used in pop culture to imply or accompany just such a state.

+Recording by Jefferson Airplane

 The song was first played by the Great Society in a bar in San Francisco in early 1966, and later when they opened the bill for bigger bands like the Grateful Dead.
 They made a series of demo records for Autumn Records, for which they were assisted by Sly Stone.
-Grace Slick said: "We were so bad that Sly eventually played all the instruments so the demo would sound OK."
+Grace Slick said: "We were so bad that Sly eventually played all the instruments so the demo would sound OK".
 When Slick joined Jefferson Airplane later in 1966, she taught the song to the band, who recorded it for their album Surrealistic Pillow.
 "White Rabbit" is in the key of F-sharp which Slick acknowledges "is difficult for guitar players as it requires some intricate fingering".

-Reception
+Reception and legacy

-Cash Box called it "a real strong outing guaranteed to get lots of attention."